matheudev/anihub/README.md

 Additional Information
 ----------------------
-To import anime lists from other websites, users must first export their lists as an XML file from the respective website.
-Then
+- To import anime lists from other websites, users must first export their lists as an XML file from the respective website.
+Then, they can use the "Import List" feature in AniHub to upload the XML file and update their AniHub anime lists accordingly.
+- AniHub utilizes the JikanAPI for fetching anime data and the Manami Project as an anime database for creating anime lists.
+Due to request limitations in the Jikan API, the Manami Project database is used to minimize the number of API requests made.
+This setup ensures that the application remains responsive and efficient even with a large number of users.